 While the weather finally warming can be a welcome reprieve from the dreariness of winter, it can bring hazardous extreme weather.
 During hurricane season, you can expect severe rain, lightning, flooding, high winds, and even tornados and hail storms.

 Since we must endure these unknowns before we can fully enjoy spring and summer, it is imperative to prepare accordingly.
 And with hurricane season set to officially start in just a few weeks, it’s an ideal time to make sure you’re ready.
-To help you get ahead of potentially hazardous weather, the pros at Acree Plumbing & Air are here to share some safety tips for hurricane season.
+To help you get ahead of potentially hazardous weather, the pros at Acree Plumbing, Air & Electric are here to share some safety tips for hurricane season.

 Prepare an Emergency Kit